dhatwake2019/day2/commandlinebootcamp/readme.md

 `$ cd project/corpora`

 ## Manipulation
-@@@replace the filenames all over - search for dmics By this point we’ve figured out how to find our breadcrumbs if we got lost (pwd), and how to figure out what’s around us (ls), how to move up and down levels (cd / cd .. ), how to create new folders, and how to move content into different folders.
+By this point we’ve figured out how to find our breadcrumbs if we got lost (pwd), and how to figure out what’s around us (ls), how to move up and down levels (cd / cd .. ), how to create new folders, and how to move content into different folders.
 Now we are going to engage in a bit of basic manipulation of content within the dmics-texts.zip file you downloaded at the beginning of the workshop, currently residing in the corpora folder that you created in the previous section.

 **Windows/Cygwin**: there is a package for unzipping, but it's not installed by default.
 It's easiest to just navigate to the folder in the GUI and unzip it ('Extract here').

-@@@need to edit the files so they don't come out in a corpora folder, but are instead just two folders@@

 **Mac** Unzip the interviewfiles.zip file in the corpora folder using **unzip**